book/dumbbackup/README.md

   backup, and having multiple backups of the same version of the same file means they all refer to the same location.

+  That also implies the backup storage on a server must be on a single filesystem (to take advantage of hard links).

 * **Full backups, done in an differential way**

   Each backup directory contains a full backup.